-Gonal-f® RFF Redi-ject® contains human follicle stimulating hormone (hFSH), a glycoprotein hormone manufactured by recombinant DNA technology.
-The active drug substance, follitropin alfa, has a dimeric structure consisting of two non-covalently linked, non-identical glycoproteins designated as the α -and β -subunits.
-The α -and β -subunits have 92 and 111 amino acids, respectively, and their primary and tertiary structures are indistinguishable from those of human follicle stimulating hormone.
+Follitropin alfa, a gonadotropin [human follicle stimulating hormone (hFSH)], is a glycoprotein hormone produced by recombinant DNA technology in a Chinese Hamster Ovary (CHO) cell line.
+It has a dimeric structure consisting of two glycoprotein subunits (alpha and beta).
+The alpha and beta subunits have 92 and 111 amino acids, respectively, and their primary and tertiary structures are indistinguishable from those of human follicle stimulating hormone.
+The molecular weight is approximately 31 kDa (14 kDa for alpha subunit and 17 kDa for beta subunit).